Rucha-1111/Rucha-1111/README.md

 ### 🧭 Writing Portfolio & Projects
 - 📄 **REST API Documentation Sample** – Developer-focused API docs with request/response examples
 - 📄 **Backend Workflow Documentation** – System flow and process explanation
-- 📄 **AWS Beginner Guide** – Step-by-step technical tutorial
 - ✍️ **Technical Articles on LinkedIn** – Regular posts explaining backend and system concepts

-> All documentation samples are available in this GitHub profile and linked repositories.
+> All documentation samples are available in this GitHub profile and LinkedIn Articles.

 ---